Omar Bradley: Falaise pocket

 Hitler's refusal to allow his army to flee the rapidly advancing Allied pincer movement created an opportunity to trap an entire German Army Group in northern France.
 After the German attempt to split the US armies at Mortain (Operation Lüttich), Bradley's Army Group and XV Corps became the southern pincer in forming the Falaise pocket, trapping the German Seventh Army and Fifth Panzer Army in Normandy.
-The northern pincer was formed of Canadian forces, part of British General Sir Bernard Montgomery's 21st Army Group.
-On August 13, 1944, concerned that American troops would clash with Canadian forces advancing from the north-west, Bradley overrode Patton's orders for a further push north towards Falaise, while ordering Major General Wade H. Haislip's XV Corps to "concentrate for operations in another direction".
+The northern pincer was formed of Canadian (and Polish) forces, part of British General Sir Bernard Montgomery's 21st Army Group.
+On 13 August 1944, concerned that American troops would clash with Canadian forces advancing from the north-west, Bradley overrode Patton's orders for a further push north towards Falaise, while ordering Major General Wade H. Haislip's XV Corps to "concentrate for operations in another direction".
 Any American troops in the vicinity of Argentan were ordered to withdraw.
 This order halted the southern pincer movement of Haislip's XV Corps.
 Though Patton protested the order, he obeyed it, leaving an exit—a "trap with a gap"—for the remaining German forces.
 Around 20,000–50,000 German troops (leaving almost all of their heavy material) escaped through the gap, avoiding encirclement and almost certain destruction.
 They would be reorganized and rearmed in time to slow the Allied advance into the Netherlands and Germany.
 Most of the blame for this outcome has been placed on Bradley.
 Bradley had incorrectly assumed, based on Ultra decoding transcripts, that most of the Germans had already escaped encirclement, and he feared a German counterattack as well as possible friendly fire casualties.
 Though admitting that a mistake had been made, Bradley placed the blame on General Montgomery for moving the British and Commonwealth troops too slowly, though the latter were in direct contact with a large number of SS Panzer, paratroopers, and other elite German forces.